missionpinball/mpf-docs/docs/gmc/reference/slide_player.md

 Calls a custom method on the slide scene using the `method:` parameter.
 This is used to trigger custom slide behavior in GMC.
 To pass additional parameters to the method, use `tokens:`.

+On the receiving slide, the method will be called with two parameters: `settings`, the config here in slide player (including `tokens`), and `kwargs`, the arguments from the event that triggered this slide player.

 #### `queue`

 Queues the slide for playback at the end of the slide queue.
 Queued slides will be played sequentially, and the default is to queue the slide last.